ityuhui/my-c-cpp-snippets/README.md

 # my-c-cpp-snippets
 My c and c++ code snippetes

-Need move projects from https://github.com/ityuhui/try_to_do to here
+Need move gists and projects from https://github.com/ityuhui/try_to_do to here